 I had to drive through rain so heavy it was making national headlines, so I’d left myself plenty of time to get there.
 But as I retraced the same blurry path through my too-small-to-lose-your-damn-glasses apartment, the cushion of time I’d left myself got smaller, less fluffy.
 Accordingly, my curses and my mood became more foul.

-The truth is, I’m not just tired.
-I’m what my mom refers to as exhaustipated.
-“You know what it means, right?” she asked gleefully, a few months back, when she introduced me to the term.
+The truth is, I wasn't just tired.
+I was what my mom refers to as exhaustipated.
+“You know what it means, right?” she asked gleefully, when she introduced me to the term.
 She was barely able to contain herself as she waited for my response.
 I had an idea, but I let her enjoy saying it out loud: “It means you’re so tired you no longer give a shit!”

 The minute she said it, I felt this strange mixture of recognition and…I’m not sure, actually, but it wasn’t good: Of course I knew what she meant.
 Between Thanksgiving and about the second week of December, every academic I know is gritting their teeth through the last few classes, avoiding the growing pile of grading on their desks, and worrying over (but unable to think about) the unordered books for their winter and spring classes.
 Writing?
 Please.
 You‘re kidding, right?

-There’s one simple thing you could do differently to reduce the chances of becoming Exhaustipated in 2016: You could take a break.
+There are several things you could do differently to reduce the chances of becoming Exhaustipated in the coming year.
+Here's one: You could take a break.
 And by “take a break,” I mean you could not-work (non-academics call it “relaxing”) from now until the end of December.

 I know.
 I know.

 I know that it’s easy to talk about breaks now that grades are in, and the campus receptions are over, and the library has returned to normal hours.
 And I know that next spring, when you’re two weeks late returning the mid-terms from every class in your 3:3 load, taking a break will seem about as ridiculous as leaving your glasses in a kitchen cabinet.